firebase/genkit/docs/auth.md

 are properly scoped to the user invoking the LLM, and the flow is being invoked only by verified client applications.

-Genkit provides mechanisms for managing authorization policies and contexts.
+Firebase Genkit provides mechanisms for managing authorization policies and contexts.
 For flows running on Cloud Functions for Firebase, developers are required to provide an auth policy or else explicitly acknowledge the lack of one.
 For non-Functions flows, auth can be managed and set as well, but requires a bit more manual integration.

 ## Basic flow authorization